Versailles Day Trips from Paris

 If you are hesitating about which day to go to Versailles, on Tuesdays there is a musical show in the gardens and on weekends they light up the fountains.

-If you are interested in the Palace of Versailles, you will also like
+If you are interested in the Palace of Versailles, you might also like

 There is nothing in Paris comparable to the Palace of Versailles.
 In fact, the closest thing in all of Europe is Schoenbrunn Palace in Vienna.
-Versailles is unique, but if you want to learn more about the absolutist monarchy and about the history of the French Revolution (which is what you will learn most about on this visit) I recommend taking one of the walking tours through the center of Paris.
+Versailles is unique, but if you want to learn more about the absolutist monarchy and the history of the French Revolution (which is what you will learn the most about on this visit) I recommend you to take one of the walking tours through the center of Paris.

-It is where they will tell you more stories about the past of the city and you have a wide variety of options that you can consult in this article I wrote on Paris Tours.
+It is where they will tell you more stories about the past of the city and you have a great variety of options that you can consult in this article I have written about.
+10 Best Tours in Paris.